 Power BI has come a long way from when it first debuted and continues to grow and add features.
 It is a powerful tool that, when leveraged properly, can be a big benefit for organizations of any size to provide new insights.

-This tip co-written by Abel Solutions Associate Consultant Dushyant Raichur and Senior Consultant Rich Kumpitsch.
+This Abel Insight co-written by Abel Solutions Associate Consultant Dushyant Raichur and Senior Manager Rich Kumpitsch.